daicang/bt/README.md

 # BT
-A simple key-value storage using B-Tree
+A simple B+Tree key-value db

 ### Inspired by